Gusty Spence: Early years

-Spence was born in the Shankill Road, Belfast, area, Northern Ireland, the son of William Edward Spence, who was born in Whitehaven, England and raised in the Tiger's Bay area of north Belfast before moving to the Shankill.
-Spence Snr was a member of the Ulster Volunteers and had fought in the First World War.
+Spence was born and raised in the Shankill Road area of West Belfast in Northern Ireland, the son of William Edward Spence, who had been born in Whitehaven in Cumberland in the north-west of England; Spence Snr was raised in the Tiger's Bay area of north Belfast before later moving to the Shankill.
+Spence Snr had been a member of the Ulster Volunteers and had fought in the First World War.
 He married Isabella "Bella" Hayes, Gusty Spence's mother, in 1919.
-Spence was the sixth of seven children, their birth order being Billy, Cassie, Jim, Bobby, Ned junior, Gusty and Lily.
+Spence was the sixth of seven children.
 The family home was 66 Joseph Street in an area of the lower Shankill known colloquially as "the Hammer".
 He was educated at the Riddel School on Malvern Street and the Hemsworth Square school, finishing his education aged fourteen.
 He was also a member of the Church Lads' Brigade, a Church of Ireland group and the Junior Orange Order.
 His family had a long tradition of Orange Order membership.

 Spence took various manual jobs in the area until joining the British Army in 1957 as a member of the Royal Ulster Rifles.
 He rose to the rank of Provost Sergeant (battalion police).
 Spence served until 1961 when ill-health forced him to leave.
 He had been stationed in Cyprus and saw action fighting against the forces of Colonel Georgios Grivas.
 Spence then found employment at the Harland & Wolff shipyard in Belfast, where he worked as a stager (builder of the scaffolding in which the ships are constructed), a skilled job that commanded respect amongst working class Protestants and ensured for Spence a higher status within the Shankill.

 From an early age Spence was a member of the Prince Albert Temperance Loyal Orange Lodge, where fellow members included John McQuade.
 He was also a member of the Royal Black Institution and the Apprentice Boys of Derry.
 Due to his later involvement in a murder, Spence was expelled from the Orange Order and the Royal Black Institution.
 The Reverend Martin Smyth was influential in Spence' being thrown out the Orange Order.